-If your business involves the use of tractor trailers, you’ll want to make sure you have proper coverage in addition to your general policy.
+If your business involves the use of tractor-trailers, you’ll want to make sure you have the proper coverage in addition to your general policy.
 A good insurance agent will piece together the components needed to fully cover you depending on your individual situation.
-If you are leasing the tractor trailer, additional insurance may be required, including Physical Damage, Non Trucking Liability Insurance and Bobtail Insurance.
-Primary Liability, Cargo Insurance and Physical Damage are baseline coverages that should be included in any standard policy.
+If you are leasing the tractor-trailer, additional insurance may be required, including Physical Damage, Non-Trucking Liability Insurance, and Bobtail Insurance.
+Primary Liability, Cargo Insurance, and Physical Damage are baseline coverages that should be included in any standard policy.

 How Costs Are Determined

 To calculate tractor-trailer insurance rates, several factors must be taken into account.
 The insurance agent will need to know what you are transporting, how far you plan to travel, what your driving record looks like, your CDL experience, your credit rating, where the trailer is being garaged, and how much the truck is worth.
 It can seem like a lot of information, but statistics show that these specific considerations impact the likelihood of damage occurring.
 Being honest with your insurance agent will help you secure the best protection for your tractor-trailer and business.